You are here

-These results show how trusts performed on questions that could be scored in the labour and birth section of the questionnaire.
+These results show how trusts performed on scored questions in the labour and birth section of the questionnaire.

 The technique used to analyse these results allows us to identify which trusts we can confidently say performed 'better', 'worse' or 'about the same' when compared with other trusts.

-Each trust was also provided with a benchmark report which provides more detail about the labour and birth data.
-You can view these reports on the NHS surveys website along with additional information for most trusts on their antenatal and postnatal results.
+Each trust was also provided with a benchmark report which provides more detail on the labour and birth data.
+You can view these reports on the NHS surveys website, as well as additional reports for most trusts on their antenatal and postnatal results.

 Outliers within trust results

-This report identifies those trusts where women experience care that is better, or worse than expected when we compare the survey results across trusts.
+This report identifies those trusts where women’s experience of care was better or worse than expected, when we compare the survey results across trusts.